ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : 100

-This property represents a hierarchy of priorities.
-It can specify the priority of a Message, relative to other Messages sent over the same Connection.
+This property specifies the priority of a Message, relative to other Messages sent over the same Connection.

 A Message with Priority 0 will yield to a Message with Priority 1, which will